 The service module is used to start, stop, restart, reload, enable and disable init services on the managed node (e.g. the target system).
-Or, the local_action module can be used to invoke this module on the control node (that's your Ansible server).
-This is similar to using the chkconfig command.
-The become module is used to run the command as root.
+Or, the following can be used to invoke this module on the control node (that's your Ansible server).

 The ansible-doc service command can be used to show the Ansible documention on the service module.